mikayBuk/dockerDeployment/README.md

 installCvmfs.sh installs cvmfs in the docker container.
 It obtains the pre-reqs (wget, sudo) before setting up cvmfs.
 Follows the instructions on the page for debuntu setups (https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html).

 installDocker.sh installs docker in the containder.
-(Not yet implemented.)
+Follows the instructions on the page for debuntu setups (https://docs.docker.com/engine/install/ubuntu/#uninstall-old-versions).